dreamer-at/SocNet/README.md

 # Spring Boot "Microservice" Example Project

-This is a sample Java / Gradle / Spring Boot (version 2.4.0) as test project of social network by posting topics.
+Prototype of social network project.

 ## How to Run
 * Clone this repository